lisponion/onionice/README.md

 The name onion-ice is that I think the layers of brackets in lisp are like layers of onion skin, and the volatility of the cache database is like melting ice.

-Functionally, it is used to cache k-v data string, is similar to memcache, but item has no size limit and can store large values. [key:val(timeout)]
+Functionally, it is used to cache k-v data string, is similar to memcached, but item has no size limit it can store large values. [key:val(timeout)] and it can save all kv to file on computer disk.

 Structurally, it uses a single-process single-threaded structure, similar to redis, but oninoice occupies less CPU and memory.
-Ten million kv occupies 2g of memory, which is one-tenth of the memory used by redis, but onionice is 10 times slower than redis. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while redis is 100k.
+Ten million kv occupies 2g of memory, which is one-tenth of the memory used by redis.

+but onionice is 10 times slower than memcached. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.

 In summary, onionice is a stable and slow cache

+it can use as __ with __ for example __ :
+    kv-cache-db     [set,get,rem]       promotional goods information
+    number-counter  [math,more,less]    number of hot goods sold message-queue   [push,take]         aynchronous message
+    text-reader     [read]              quick read the text string in file

 ```

 ## start server